openstack/ironic/doc/source/contributor/releasing.rst

   * The ``_independent`` directory contains yaml files for deliverables that are not bound to (official) cycles (e.g. ironic-python-agent-builder).

-* To check the changes we're about to release we can use the script ``list_unreleased_changes.sh``, that can be found under the ``tools`` directory, with this syntax:
+* To check the changes we're about to release we can use the tox environment ``list-unreleased-changes``, with this syntax:

   .. code-block:: bash

-    list_unreleased_changes.sh <branch> <deliverable>
+    tox -e venv -- list-unreleased-changes <series> <deliverable>

-  The ``branch`` argument is a branch, not a release series (i.e. master or stable/train, not ussuri or train).
+  The ``series`` argument is a release series (i.e. master or train, not stable/ussuri or stable/train).

-  For example, assuming we're in the main directory of the releases repository, to check the changes in the train branch for ironic-python-agent
+  For example, assuming we're in the main directory of the releases repository, to check the changes in the ussuri series for ironic-python-agent
   type:

   .. code-block:: bash

-    ./tools/list_unreleased_changes.sh stable/train openstack/ironic-python-agent
+    tox -e venv -- list-unreleased-changes ussuri openstack/ironic-python-agent

 * To update the deliverable file for the new release, we use a scripted process in the form of a tox environment called ``new-release``.